 \subsection{Eigenmodes}

-The Green's function of the interaction between the atoms can be used to construct a matrix $G_{ij} = g(\mathbf{r}_{ij})$ that, when diagonalized, will give the natural single excitation eigenmodes of the system.
-Each eigenvector $\mathbf{V}_{ \alpha}$ corresponds to a mode of the system with a particular decay rate given by the real part of the eigenvalue $\gamma_{\alpha}$ and the energy shift given by the imaginary part $\Delta_\alpha$.
+The Green's function of the interaction between the atoms can be used to construct a matrix $G_{ij} = g(\mathbf{r}_{ij})$ that, when diagonalized, will give the natural single-excitation eigenmodes of the system.
+Each eigenvector $\mathbf{V}_{ \alpha}$ corresponds to a mode of the system with a particular decay rate given by the imaginary part of the eigenvalue $\gamma_{\alpha}$ and the energy shift given by the real part $\Delta_\alpha$.

-The index $\alpha$ will be used in general to denote the single excitation eigenmodes.
+The index $\alpha$ will be used in general to denote the single-excitation eigenmodes.
 Since the $G_{ij}$ matrix is complex symmetric, the orthogonality conditions are different from the conventional eigenmodes of Hermitian matrices.
 The eigenmodes can be normalized to follow